 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
-In Revelstoke, the chance of a wet day over the course of December is decreasing, starting the month at 39% and ending it at 35%.
+In Revelstoke, the chance of a wet day over the course of December is gradually decreasing, starting the month at 38% and ending it at 35%.

-Over the course of December in Revelstoke, the chance of a day with only rain decreases from 16% to 8%, the chance of a day with mixed snow and rain decreases from 11% to 9%, and the chance of a day with only snow increases from 11% to 18%.
+Over the course of December in Revelstoke, the chance of a day with only rain decreases from 15% to 8%, the chance of a day with mixed snow and rain remains an essentially constant 10% throughout, and the chance of a day with only snow increases from 12% to 18%.

 Probability of Precipitation in December

 To show variation within the month and not just the monthly total, we show the rainfall accumulated over a sliding 31-day period centered around each day.

 The average sliding 31-day rainfall during December in Revelstoke is decreasing, starting the month at 1.7 inches, when it rarely exceeds 3.2 inches or falls below 0.3 inches, and ending the month at 1.0 inches, when it rarely exceeds 2.1 inches or falls below 0.1 inches.

 The lowest average 31-day accumulation is 1.0 inches on December 25.

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 As with rainfall, we consider the liquid-equivalent snowfall accumulated over a sliding 31-day period centered around each day.